Damascus, the capital of Syria, is a timeless city full of life and vibrancy.

 Another important reason was to improve the economic and political integration of the distant Arabian provinces into the Ottoman state and to facilitate the transportation of military forces.

-The railway is remarkable both for having had no debt when completed and for having many miles of the track below sea level.
+The railway is remarkable both for having had no debt when completed and for having many miles of track below sea level.

-16. Take a Bath at Hammam Nur al-Din is one of the oldest bathhouses in Damascus.
+16. Take a Bath at Hammam Nur al-Din

 Hammam Nur al-Din is one of the oldest bathhouses in Damascus.
 It is very well conserved and still in regular use today.

 The hammam is situated inside Bzuriyyeh Suq amidst a row of shops selling spices and sweets; its entry, therefore, is totally engulfed within the business of the suq.

 The large domed chamber immediately inside the entrance is the changing and lounging area, known as the mashlah.
-Itis unusually grand and dates from the Ottoman period.
+It is unusually grand and dates from the Ottoman period.
 It has six iwans in axial symmetry and an octagonal pool in the middle.

 It is here that bathers remove their clothes, and there are little niches beneath the stone benches, or mastabas, to leave outdoor shoes and don bathhouse slippers.
-The bathing halls proper are still the original Nuri construction.
+The bathing halls are still the original Nuri construction.

 Furthest from the entrance is where the bathing experience begins, starting with the cold-water chambers, known as barrani or ‘exterior areas’; these are composed of three sequential square rooms with octagonal interiors and domed roofs of varying sizes.

 The middle room is larger than the front and back rooms, and it contains the passageway to the warm-water chambers, known as wustani, or the middle area.
-The architectural style and layout of the hammam underline the centrality of the wustani, which is of large octagonal shape and capped by a gored dome resting on a drum of 16 niches.
+The architectural style and layout of the hammam underline the centrality of the wustani, which is of large octagonal shape and capped by a gored dome resting on a drum of 16 inches.

-Passageways on the front and back sides lead to the hot and cold areas respectively, while the right and left sides are attached with trapezoidal corridors that open up to two more rooms of rectangular shape, each surmounted by two small octagonal domes.
+Passageways on the front and back sides lead to the hot and cold areas, respectively, while the right and left sides are attached with trapezoidal corridors that open up to two more rooms of rectangular shape, each surmounted by two small octagonal domes.

 These rooms are usually used for facilities like massage and depilation.

 Finally, there is the hot-water chamber known as juwwani or the ‘interior area’, which is a wide and barrel-vaulted oblong space with curved sides.

-The luxury of regular access to, and indulgence in water, continues to be considered heaven on earth, the usual greeting upon finishing a trip to the bath is “Na’iman” referring to heavenly bliss.
+The luxury of regular access to, and indulgence in water, continues to be considered heaven on earth, the usual greeting upon finishing a trip to the bath is “Na’iman”, referring to heavenly bliss.

 The towering Damascene Sword Monument positioned in the middle of the Umayyad Square was associated with the Damascus International Fair as a historical witness and a visual identity rooted in the memory of the Syrians, symbolizing the power and glory of Syria’s civilization.